Uminosachi/open-llm-webui/README.md

 To download the model:

 1. Launch this application.
-2. Click on the "Download model" button next to the Open CALM model ID.
+2. Click on the "Download model" button next to the Open LLM model ID.
 3. Wait for the download to complete.
 4. The downloaded model file will be stored in the `.cache/huggingface/hub` directory of your home directory.